deckarep/DrSbaitsoUi/README.md

 * Currently requires zig `0.14.0`
 * Using regular zig: `zig build run`
 * Using zigup: `zigup run 0.14.0 build run`

+## Big fat caveat
+* I have not released the speech engine...so this repo, as-is won't quite work!